sergisanodze/Simple-Guess-Game-1.0/README.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

-If you want to play this game just download this repository
+If you want to play this game just download repository & have fun!

-I'll be happy to be noticed for issues :)
+I would love to be noticed about issues :)